 \section{Conclusion}

 We have presented a comprehensive analysis of the PU model, a prototypical higher time-derivative theory, from the perspective of Lie symmetries.
 By explicitly identifying the Lie symmetries of the fourth-order PU oscillator and leveraging its Bi-Hamiltonian structure, we constructed alternative Poisson bracket formulations that preserve the original dynamics while admitting positive definite Hamiltonians.
-This approach provides a systematic route to address the long-standing ghost problem inherent in HTDTs.

 Moreover, we systematically explored a variety of transformations that map the fourth-order dynamics of the PU model into equivalent two-dimensional, first-order systems.
 Among these, we identified transformations that allow for positive definite reformulations and canonical Poisson brackets, thereby enabling stable classical and quantum formulations.
 We demonstrated that while some well-known ghostly realizations of the PU model arise naturally within our framework, the use of Bi-Hamiltonian structures allows for stable alternatives with equivalent dynamics.